MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-server-endpoints.md

     >This step is required only if your organization uses System Center Endpoint Protection (SCEP) and you're onboarding Windows Server 2012 R2.

 - Turn on server monitoring from Windows Defender Security Center.
-- If you're already leveraging System Center Operations Manager (SCOM) or Azure Monitor (formerly known as Operations Management Suite (OMS)), simply attach the Microsoft Monitoring Agent (MMA) to report to your Windows Defender ATP workspace through Multi Homing support.
-Otherwise, install and configure MMA to report sensor data to Windows Defender ATP as instructed below.
+- If you're already leveraging System Center Operations Manager (SCOM) or Azure Monitor (formerly known as Operations Management Suite (OMS)), simply attach the Microsoft Monitoring Agent (MMA) to report to your Microsoft Defender ATP workspace through Multi Homing support.
+Otherwise, install and configure MMA to report sensor data to Microsoft Defender ATP as instructed below.
 For more information, see [Collect log data with Azure Log Analytics agent](https://docs.microsoft.com/azure/azure-monitor/platform/log-analytics-agent).

 >[!TIP]
 > After onboarding the machine, you can choose to run a detection test to verify that it is properly onboarded to the service.
-For more information, see [Run a detection test on a newly onboarded Windows Defender ATP endpoint](run-detection-test-windows-defender-advanced-threat-protection.md).
+For more information, see [Run a detection test on a newly onboarded Microsoft Defender ATP endpoint](run-detection-test-windows-defender-advanced-threat-protection.md).

 ### Configure and update System Center Endpoint Protection clients
 >[!IMPORTANT]
 >This step is required only if your organization uses System Center Endpoint Protection (SCEP) and you're onboarding Windows Server 2012 R2.

-Windows Defender ATP integrates with System Center Endpoint Protection to provide visibility to malware detections and to stop propagation of an attack in your organization by banning potentially malicious files or suspected malware.
+Microsoft Defender ATP integrates with System Center Endpoint Protection to provide visibility to malware detections and to stop propagation of an attack in your organization by banning potentially malicious files or suspected malware.

 The following steps are required to enable this integration:
 - Install the [January 2017 anti-malware platform update for Endpoint Protection clients](https://support.microsoft.com/help/3209361/january-2017-anti-malware-platform-update-for-endpoint-protection-clie)